 Lurie Garden in Millennium Park combines naturalistic plantings and ecologically sensitive maintenance practices to create an urban oasis for city dwellers and wildlife alike.

 Visitors find respite and inspiration in four seasons.
 In early spring, sun-hungry bulbs and perennials stretch through soil and begin anew.
 Summer and fall teem with the flutter of butterflies and birds.
 Winter’s seed heads and ornamental grasses capture snow and ice, creating graceful art forms.
 Lurie Garden is living art – a palette of texture and color blending Chicago’s unique culture, ecology, history and people.

 Highlights of the garden include the dramatically lit, 15-foot-high “shoulder” hedge.
 This physical representation of Carl Sandburg’s famous description of the “City of Big Shoulders” encloses the garden on two sides and protects the delicate perennial garden.
 A graceful hardwood footbridge over shallow water divides the garden diagonally between “light” and “dark” plates.

 Lurie Garden is made possible by a $10 million endowment gift made by the Ann and Robert H. Lurie Foundation and generous support of garden by private citizens, garden clubs, industry supporters, among many others.
-The Millennium Park Foundation manages and oversees the endowment, as well as the garden’s annual budget and operations.
+Lurie Garden falls under The Millennium Park Foundation which is a nonprofit that also cares for our endowment.

 Lurie Garden with Piet Oudolf

 In this lovely film by Tom Rossiter, Piet Oudolf talks about some of the plants he chose for the Lurie Garden and what they bring to the composition.